 Reason #3: More power

-The RPM of the Clarke RS-16, in conjunction with its 1.5 horsepower motor, gives the machine a lot of versatility.
+The RPM of the American Sanders RS-16, in conjunction with its 1.5 horsepower motor, gives the machine a lot of versatility.
 With the proper abrasive, it can aggressively take out straight line scratches from a big machine.

 When you’re at the final stages of sanding, there is precious little time left.
 You want to take the time and care to make sure you get each pass of sanding or buffing absolutely correct.
 In the case of buffers, a higher RPM isn’t always desirable.
 350 RPM buffers can be hard to tame and 1750 RPM buffers are really just floor polishers and burnishers.

-With a 175 RPM buffer like the Clarke RS-16 or the RS-16 DC, you can almost guarantee good results during the crucial step of buffing the floor.
+With a 175 RPM buffer like the American Sanders RS-16 or the RS-16 DC, you can almost guarantee good results during the crucial step of buffing the floor.